RunOnFlux/deploy-with-git/README.md

 1. Go to [cloud.runonflux.com/apps/register](https://cloud.runonflux.com/apps/register) and choose **Deploy With Git**
 2. Paste your repository URL and select your branch
 3. Set your port and any environment variables
-4. Click **Register** — your app is live
+4. Click **Register** and your app is live

-> See the full guide: [Deploy With Git — Introduction](https://docs.runonflux.com/fluxcloud/register-new-app/deploy-with-git/introduction)
+> See the full guide: [Deploy With Git:Introduction](https://docs.runonflux.com/fluxcloud/register-new-app/deploy-with-git/introduction)

 ---